 The Thinking Schools Academy Trust recognises its legal obligations with regards to maternity entitlements and is committed to supporting best practice in relation to maternity provision.
+This policy applies to all pregnant women, trans men, and non-binary employees.

 Employees have certain statutory maternity rights, including the right to maternity leave, maternity pay and to return to work after their baby is born.
-In addition to the statutory provisions the Academy Trusts operates a contractual maternity scheme for eligible teachers and support staff.
+In addition to the statutory provisions the Trust operates a contractual maternity scheme for eligible employees.

-The Trust is committed to ensuring the health, safety and welfare of all Employees including pregnant and breastfeeding Employees
+The Trust is committed to ensuring the health, safety and welfare of all employees including pregnant and breast/chest feeding employees.

-The Trust recognises that Employees have protection against detriment, disadvantage, unfair treatment or dismissal arising from pregnancy or maternity leave
+The Trust recognises that employees have protection against detriment, disadvantage, unfair treatment or dismissal arising from pregnancy or maternity leave.